DO-2K23-26/polypass-microservices/auhtz-service/README.md

 ## Discussion

-It could be interesting to let the check api of permify directly exposed in order to not re-implement in this service.
+It could be interesting to let the check api of Authzed directly exposed in order to not re-implement in this service.